 The Big Bay Boom July 4th Fireworks Show

-The Big Bay Boom is back with amazing fireworks* over the San Diego Bay.
-What’s unique about this extravaganza is the fireworks are lit from several coastal locations, including Shelter Island, Harbor Island, Embarcadero North, Seaport Village, Embarcadero South Marina Park, Coronado Ferry Landing and Imperial Beach.
+The Big Bay Boom bash is back with amazing fireworks over the San Diego Bay.
+What’s unique about this extravaganza is the fireworks are lit from several coastal locations, including Shelter Island, Harbor Island, Embarcadero North and Coronado Ferry Landing.
 The show is always popular, so consider carpooling or take the San Diego Trolley.
-Event details.
+Event Details.

-Even the dogs want to celebrate the 4th of July!
-Spend the day at the Ocean Beach Pier and stay for the fireworks.
-And with the Ocean Beach dog beach nearby, Fido can celebrate independence along with you.
+Celebrate the fourth of July in Ocean Beach with a spectacular fireworks display off the OB Pier!
+There is free parking at the Main Beach Parking Lot as well as at our Pier Parking Lot.
 Bring along a radio if you’d like because you can hear the fireworks soundtrack being broadcast simultaneously during the show if you tune in to KyXy 96.5.
-Event details.
+Event Details.

 San Diego Inland

-*Fireworks begin at 9 p.m. unless otherwise noted.
+*Fireworks shows begin at 9 p.m. unless otherwise noted.